High-Speed CMOS-Free Purely Spintronic Asynchronous Recurrent Neural Network: Background

-The DW-MTJ is a spintronic device that has been used to implement neuronal and synaptic functions, offering increases in efficiency and the ability to cascade into full networks \cite{Brigner2019Graded-Anisotropy-InducedNeuron, Brigner2019Shape-basedNeuron, Brigner2020SPIN, Hassan2018MagneticInhibition, Brigner2020}.
-A DW-MTJ is composed of two separate spintronic devices: the MTJ and DW.
+The DW-MTJ is a spintronic device that has been used to implement non-volatile logic as well as neuronal and synaptic functions, offering improvements in efficiency and the ability to cascade into large-scale networks \cite{Brigner2019Graded-Anisotropy-InducedNeuron, Brigner2019Shape-basedNeuron, Brigner2020SPIN, Hassan2018MagneticInhibition, Brigner2020}.
+As shown in Fig. \ref{Figure 2}, a four-terminal DW-MTJ is composed of an MTJ atop a DW track separated by an electrically insulating layer \cite{Brigner2020}.
+The top ferromagnet's magnetization is fixed while the bottom ferromagnet is coupled with the DW track's magnetization directly beneath the MTJ.
+The MTJ resistance is larger when the two ferromagnets are in an anti-parallel state relative to a parallel state.
+Thus, the resistance of the MTJ is directly controlled by the DW's position in the track.

-An MTJ consists of two ferromagnets stacked on top of one another, separated by a tunnel barrier.
-The probability of electrons tunneling through the barrier is determined by the magnets' orientations.
-When the two magnets are oriented in the same direction (parallel), the resistance presented by the MTJ is less than if the orientation is in the opposite direction (anti-parallel).

-A DW lies within a ferromagnetic track between two opposite magnetic orientations.
-An externally applied magnetic field, or a current through the bottom heavy metal layer, can move the DW through the track \cite{Hassan2018MagneticInhibition}, which also affects the area of the track under each magnetic orientation.
-The DW motion linearly increases with input current, and boundaries are placed at the track's edges to stop this motion from carrying a DW off the side.

-A four terminal DW-MTJ is composed of a MTJ stacked atop a DW track separated by an insulating layer, as shown in Fig. \ref{Figure 2} \cite{Brigner2020}.
-This layer ensures the input DW current is decoupled from the output MTJ current.
-The top magnet of the MTJ is fixed, while the bottom magnet is free and coupled to the magnetization of the domain wall track directly below it.
-Pushing the DW past the MTJ through some external force causes the magnetization of the track directly underneath the MTJ to change.
-This, in turn, changes the coupled bottom MTJ ferromagnet, leading to a switch in MTJ orientation and subsequent change in resistance between \(MTJ_{IN}\) and \(MTJ_{OUT}\).